 No l estimate less than 5% of birds are swoopers, if all magpies attack nobody would be able to walk the streets of Australia in breeding season

+Question?
 What can you do to stop the attacking?

 NW Answer: